ash-project/ash/README.md

 * consider moving `type` and `name` for resources out into json api (or perhaps just `name`) since only json api uses that
 * When we support embedding, figure out `embed_as` on `Ash.Type`
 * Consider allowing declaring a data layer at the *api* level, or overriding the resource's data layer at the *api* level
+* Since actions can return multiple errors, we need a testing utility to unwrap/assert on them
+* Flesh out relationship options
+* Flesh out field options (sortable, filterable, other behavior?)